maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 I've decided to create a simple Terraform project, just for this example.
 I won't include everything, as you can probably guess yourself to most of the providers, configurations, etc.

-The main file we should think about, is `main.tf`:
+The main file to think about is `main.tf`:
 ```js
 # Create MetalLB namespace
 resource "kubernetes_namespace" "metallb" {